brokensandals/object-graph-as-json/README.md

 If a property meets all the following conditions:

-- Its key is a string
+- Its key is a string.
-- It is not an accessor
+- It is not an accessor.
-- It is writable, enumerable, and configurable
+- It is writable, enumerable, and configurable.

-then the encoded value will be stored directly on the object.
+Then the encoded value will be stored directly on the object.
 Otherwise, a property object will be created, which has the following structure:

-- `type` = `"property"`
+- `type` = `"property"`: Omitted for entries of the `symbolProps` array, where it is implied.
-- `key`: only used for symbol-keyed properties, where it is the encoded value of the key
+- `key`: Only present for symbol-keyed properties, where it is the encoded value of the key.
-- `value`: the encoded value of the property; omitted for accessor properties
+- `value`: The encoded value of the property; omitted for accessor propertie.
-- `get`: the encoded value of the getter, if any, for accessor properties
+- `get`: The encoded value of the getter, if any, for accessor properties.
-- `set`: the encoded value of the setter, if any, for accessor properties
+- `set`: The encoded value of the setter, if any, for accessor properties.
-- `writable`: Boolean, may be omitted if false
+- `writable`: Boolean, may be omitted if false.
-- `enumerable`: Boolean, may be omitted if false
+- `enumerable`: Boolean, may be omitted if false.
-- `configurable`: Boolean, may be omitted if false
+- `configurable`: Boolean, may be omitted if false.

 ## ref